hertie-data-science-lab/ds01-infra/docs-admin/gpu-allocation-implementation.md

 ```

 **What changed from old doc:**
-- ✅ Alice CAN have 2 containers each with 1 GPU (total 2)
+- ✅ Alice CAN have 2 containers each with 1 MIG instance (total 2)
-- ❌ Alice CANNOT have 3 containers with GPUs (exceeds limit)
+- ❌ Alice CANNOT have 3 containers with MIG instances (exceeds limit)

 ### Scenario 2: Priority Allocation